andrewjamesbrasington/Andrews-Calcium-Imaging-Decoder/README.md

-# ACID — Andrew's Calcium Imaging Decoder
+# ACID — Andrew's Calcium Imaging Decoder for Analyzing Calcium Imaging Data

 ACID is a desktop application for processing and analysing calcium imaging data.
-It is designed for researchers working with fluorescence recordings from multiple cells across multiple experimental conditions.
+It is designed for researchers working with fluorescence recordings from ratiometric calcium imaging experiments.

 ## Features